 Welcome to the Shelby County (AL) Law Enforcement Personnel Board Job Opportunities Page.

 The SCLEPB invites qualified applicants to apply online for positions within the Shelby County Sheriff’s Office.
-Exams are given quarterly for Deputy Sheriff and Corrections Officer in February, May, August, and November, and Administration/Clerical/Support Services as needed.
+Exams are given monthly for Deputy Sheriff and Jail Deputy and Administration/Clerical/Support Services as needed.

 Online applications are accepted until 4:00 p.m.
-CT on the last Friday of the month prior to an exam month each quarter.
+CT on the Wednesday prior to an exam date for the month.
 The number of applicants will determine the number of days exams are held during an exam month.
 A position posting does not always signify that a vacancy exists.

-Deputy Sheriff or Corrections Officer (C. O.) applicants may not test for the same position again until the same quarter or a later quarter in the following year after they last tested.
+Deputy Sheriff or Jail Deputy applicants may not test for the same position again until the same quarter or a later quarter in the following year after they last tested.
 Applicants who pass an exam may remain on the eligibility list for that position for up to one year unless otherwise disqualified.
 Admin/Clerical/Support Services applicants may apply to retest for the position each time a new exam is held and may stay on the eligibility list until the results of the next test are certified by the LEPB.